sergiMagret/EPSMap/README.md

 This new file is the one you need to modify in order to update the application configuration.
 It is not tracked by Git, so nothing you put in this file will be saved in the repo.
 In this same file you will find further instructions and recomendations to configure the application.

+## Report
+You can find the final report and all the information in the web [DUGiDocs](http://hdl.handle.net/10256/22677).

 -----------------

 # EPSMap - Castellano